Compare real decision tools

 One-adult and two-adult household planning

-Model cash flow for one adult or a two-adult household, depending on the scenario you want to test.
+Model cashflow for one adult or a two-adult household, depending on the scenario.

-Add the main recurring items that shape your regular household position over time.
+Add the regular and one-off items that shape the household position over time.

 Scenarios you can model